Common Japanese Mistakes: Using あなた (Anata) to refer to “You”

 When I heard someone I know, a Japanese person who lived in the US for over 20 years, say to his Japanese mother 「あなたにはこれが似合うんじゃない？ Anata niwa korega niaun janai?」“this might look good on you,” I couldn’t believe my ears!

-Click this link to read about more common Japanese mistake: o ki o tsukete!
+Click here to read about more common Japanese mistake: o ki o tsukete!

 Credit CC BY: Valery Kenski